Free shipping on orders over $75. Applies at checkout!

 If You Must Take a Diuretic

-Loop diuretics (furosemide, bumetanide): Reduces calcium, magnesium, potassium, zinc, vitamin B1 (thiamine), vitamin B6 (pyridoxine) and vitamin C. Loop diuretics are the second-biggest "drug mugger" I can think of, right behind acid blockers!
+Loop diuretics (furosemide, bumetanide): Reduces calcium, magnesium, potassium, zinc, vitamin B1 (thiamine), vitamin B6 (pyridoxine), and vitamin C. Loop diuretics are the second-biggest “drug mugger” I can think of, right behind acid blockers!
 When you take a loop diuretic, you can expect to become depleted in these nutrients within weeks, meaning all kinds of symptoms pop up that look like new diseases.
-To make sure you don't suffer while taking this type of medication, I suggest you get a high-quality form of each of those nutrients, or a medical food that is approved by your physician.
-A multivitamin just won't do.
+To make sure you don’t suffer while taking this type of medication, I suggest you get a high-quality form of each of those nutrients or a medical food that your physician approves.
+A multivitamin won’t do.

-Potassium-sparing (amiloride, triamterene, spironolactone): These are considered relatively weak diuretics and are often used in combination with stronger ones.
-These reduce calcium, zinc and folate.
-A reduction in these can worsen your ability to detoxify and rid yourself of poisons (by cramping your methylation pathway), and weaken your bones, cause spasms, cramps, cardiac rhythm disturbances and poor libido.
+Potassium-sparing (amiloride, triamterene, spironolactone): These are considered relatively weak diuretics and are often combined with stronger ones.
+These reduce calcium, zinc, and folate.
+A reduction in these can worsen your ability to detoxify and rid yourself of poisons (by cramping your methylation pathway), and weaken your bones, cause spasms, cramps, cardiac rhythm disturbances, and poor libido.